 Hidden fees break simple price comparison, so shipping, service fees, platform fees, and cancellation fees need to be included in total price.

-This article is educational information, not legal advice.
-It explains a practical workflow for Junk Fees and Total Price: Why the Last Checkout Screen Matters using evidence, dates, deadlines, and official-source escalation references.
+This article is educational and does not provide legal advice for Junk Fees and Total Price: Why the Last Checkout Screen Matters.
+It focuses on preserving evidence, checking dates and contract wording, and choosing the right seller, platform, payment-provider, carrier, or regulator channel.

 Why This Problem Happens